Keith Cowing, Webmaster, astrobiologist, journalist, former rocket scientist, and recovering ex-civil servant

 NASA Watch has been cited as a news source multiple times in Congressional hearings by the Chairman of the House Science Committee.
 In 1998, as editor of NASA Watch, Keith was asked to submit testimony for hearings held on NASA's 40th Anniversary by the House Subcommittee on Space and Aeronautics.
 A portion of this testimony appeared on the 23 October 1998 editorial page of the Washington Post.

-In 2007 and 2008 Keith and Dennis Wingo organized the Lunar Orbiter Image Recovery Project (LOIRP) at NASA Ames Research Center whose task was to refurbish 40 year old tape drives and recover images from equally ancient magnetic tape from the five Lunar Orbiter missions that surveyed the Moon between 1966-1967.
+In 2007 and 2008 Keith was the co-organizer of the Lunar Orbiter Image Recovery Project (LOIRP) at NASA Ames Research Center whose task was to refurbish 40 year old tape drives and recover images from equally ancient magnetic tape from the five Lunar Orbiter missions that surveyed the Moon between 1966-1967.
 With funding and support from NASA, SpaceRef, and SkyCorp, this project achieved success in late 2008 with the release of a dramatically enhanced version of the famous "Earthrise" image taken by Lunar Orbiter 1 in August 1966.
 With the help of a successful crowdfunding campaign, the remaining thousands of images were retrieved by early 2014.
 LOIRP was the subject of a recent documentary by the Carnegie Museum of Art titled "Extraterrestrial".

-In 2014, Keith and Dennis Wingo formed the ISEE-3 Reboot Project with the intent of re-contacting the ISEE-3 spacecraft which had been abandoned by NASA decades earlier.
+In 2014, Keith was co-organizer of the ISEE-3 Reboot Project with the intent of re-contacting the ISEE-3 spacecraft which had been abandoned by NASA decades earlier.
 Raising $160,000 in private funds and assembling a team of space experts, the ISEE-3 Reboot team managed to contact and command the spacecraft to fire its engines for the first time in decades.
 The spacecraft is now sending back science data for the first time indecades that anyone, anywhere can listen to it and use for citizen science activities.
 This is the first time that a NASA satellite operating in interplanetary space has been controlled by a non-NASA organization.
 On 8 August the ISEE-3 Reboot Team and Google announced their joint endeavor: a website devoted to citizen science access to ISEE-3 data called SpacecraftForAll.

 Keith holding an Apollo 11 moon rock over his head as the moon rises over Everest Base Camp.